Phantom139/PhantomBot/README.md

 And that's about it!
 From this, you should be able to make pretty much anything your coding capabilities allow you to do.
 Best of luck!

 ### Bug Reporting ###
-This is still a very early project in the alpha stage, and therefore bugs are to be expected.
-If you encounter any, please report them on the issues page here.
+Please report and bugs or problems on the Issues page here.
+Please use the flags appropriately.
+Duplicate or non-problem bugs will be removed.